In a disrupted world, there has never been a more critical time to understand security.

-At the National Security College, you’ll be part of a new generation of professionals from across Australia and around the world who are engaging with applied national security policymaking in Australia’s capital.
+At the ANU National Security College, you’ll be part of a new generation of professionals from across Australia and around the world who are engaging with applied national security policymaking in Australia’s capital.
 You’ll gain an internationally respected qualification in national security with a focus on the dynamic Indo-Pacific region and develop the skills and networks you’ll need to further your career.

 Scholarships and fees

-National Security College HDR Travel Grant
+ANU National Security College scholarships

 ANU offers a wide range of scholarships to students to assist with the cost of their studies.

-Eligibility to apply for ANU scholarships varies depending on the specifics of the scholarship and can be categorised by the type of student you are.
+Eligibility to apply for ANU scholarships varies depending on the specifics of the scholarship, and can be categorised by the type of student you are.
 Specific scholarship application process information is included in the relevant scholarship listing.